TillF/WASA-SED/docs/index.md

 **1)** ```rain_daily.dat``` (only needed when run in daily resolution)

 ```
-# Daily average precipitation [mm/d] for each subbasin, ordered according to Map-IDs
+# Daily average precipitation [mm/d] for each subbasin, ordered according to IDs
 Date,	No. of days, Subbasin-ID, Subbasin-ID, Subbasin-ID, Subbasin-ID, Subbasin-ID, Subbasin-ID, Subbasin-ID, Subbasin-ID, Subbasin-ID
 0	0	49	50	1	44	10	4	15	39	3	29
 01011980	1	40	40	40	40	40	40	40	40	40	40